dominicpanarello/appid-samples/cloning-instance-with-rest/README.md

 ```

 If you wish to also migrate user profiles, you must also specify a valid client ID and secret of a credential on the target App ID instance.
+Note that users that are migrated will automatically be requested to reset their password.
 Example:
 ```
 appidc xxxxxxx yyyyyyy --apikey KkKkKkKkkKkKkKkKk --region eu-gb -clientid ccccccccc -secret ssssssssssssss